Appeon/PowerServer-Authentication-Example/README.md

 1. Download the database file <b>pbdemo2021_for_sqlanywhere.zip</b> from [PowerBuilder-Project-Example-Database](https://github.com/Appeon/PowerBuilder-Project-Example-Database) and restore it.
 2. Configure the ODBC data source.

-#### Running the Example
+#### Modifying the configuration files

 1. Open the PowerBuilder project in PowerBuilder 2021.
 2. Open the PowerServer project: ps_authentication, switch to the Web APIs tab and set the Web API URL as you need.
 Please note that the Web API URL must be HTTPS.

-3. Click the Auto Import button in the License settings to import your License.
+3. Click the Auto Import button in the License settings to import your license.
 4. Open Database Configuration.
 Set the database to the ODBC source configured in step #2 of the Preparations section.
 5. Open the CloudSetting.ini file in the Client folder, change the host of TokenEndpoint and UserEndpoint to the Web API URL configured in step #2, change the AuthorizeUrl of AWS and Azure according to your personal account configuration, and change Username and Password according to your account information.

-6. Build & deploy the PowerServer project. (**Note:** The C# Solution generated in this step will not be used.
-This step is simply to get the PowerServer app files generated here.)
+6. Build & deploy the PowerServer project.
+(In this example, the C# solution generated is **PowerServer_authentication.sln**.)
+7. Open **PowerServer_authentication.sln** and **PowerServer-Authentication-Example.sln**, copy the ServerAPIs/AppConfig/Applications.json and ServerAPIs/Server.json from **PowerServer_authentication.sln** to overwrite the files of same names in **PowerServer-Authentication-Example.sln**

+#### Running the Example

-7. Open the **PowerServer-Authentication-Example.sln** solution and fill in all the sensitive data between the angle brackets `<>` in the Authentication.json file, for example:
+1. Fill in all the sensitive data between the angle brackets `<>` in the ServerAPIs/Authentication/Authentication.json file in **PowerServer-Authentication-Example.sln**, for example:

    e.g.: